jlehtomaa/caseva/README.md

 pip install -e ".[tutorial]"
 ```

-For development work, also add the `test` dependencies with:
+For development work/testing, also add the `test` dependencies with:

 ```
 pip install -e ".[test]"